Newer Arbitrator Program

 - Panel shall render its decision within one week of submission of briefs or of hearing.
 Should the contract(s) at issue not specify a reasoned decision, a reasoned decision shall be rendered only where the parties have agreed to same by the close of the Organizational Meeting.

 How do parties take advantage of this new program?

 Interested parties must agree to utilize the Newer Arbitrator Program in lieu of the terms and conditions contained in the arbitration clause(s) of the relevant reinsurance contract(s).

-Representatives of the parties should contact Sara Meier at email@example.com with respect to the selection of the umpire in either the Single Newer Arbitrator proceeding or the Three-Member Panel when utilizing the ARIAS Umpire Selection Procedure.
+Representatives of the parties should contact Larry Schiffer at firstname.lastname@example.org for the selection of the umpire in either the Single Newer Arbitrator proceeding or the Three-Member Panel when using the ARIAS Umpire Selection Procedure.